Glen Ridge, New Jersey: Local government

 In recent years, the CCC has been weakened both by changing attitudes in the borough, the actions of a number of community residents, and internal conflicts within the CCC itself.
 Mayor Carl Bergmanson was the first mayor since the establishment of the CCC to be elected without seeking (or receiving) the Committee's endorsement.
 A member of the council for three terms, he ran for mayor in 1999, losing to the CCC candidate Steven Plate.
-When Plate was selected as the CCC candidate again in 2003 (contradicting the committee's precedent of one term per mayor), Bergmanson ran again, and won, gaining the majority in all but one of the town's districts.
-However, the CCC is still firmly in control of the town's political structure—all 16 of the elected officials currently serving Glen Ridge were nominated by the CCC.
+When Plate was selected as the CCC candidate again in 2003 (contradicting the committee's precedent of one term per mayor), Bergmanson ran again, and won, gaining the majority in all but one of the borough's districts.
+However, the CCC is still firmly in control of the borough's political structure—all 16 of the elected officials currently serving Glen Ridge were nominated by the CCC.
 Generally, when non-CCC candidates run, they run as independents.
 The Democratic and Republican parties are not forces in local elections.